jsmead39/raidsunlimited/resources/design-document.md

 ## 3. Use Cases

 U1.
-As a new Wow classic player on the platform, I want to setup a profile with my game details and raid preferences so that I can be matched with appropriate raids.
+As a user on the platform, I want to setup a profile with my game details and raid preferences so that I can be matched with appropriate raids.

 U2.
-As a raid organizer, I want to be able to create a new raid event when I log into the platform so that others may sign up for my raids.
+As a user, I want to be able to create a new raid event when I log into the platform so that others may sign up for my raids.

 U3.
-As a raid organizer, I want to be able to update event details, so that I can communicate changes or important information to participants.
+As a user, I want to be able to update event details, so that I can communicate changes or important information to participants.

 U4.
-As a wow classic player I want to be able to search for raids based on specific criteria when I log into the platform so I can find raids that fit my availability and in-game goals.
+As a user I want to be able to search for raids based on specific criteria when I log into the platform so I can find raids that fit my availability and in-game goals.

 U5.
-As a raid participant I want to be able to sign up for specific roles in game, so that I am joining raids that fit my preferred role.
+As a user I want to be able to sign up for specific roles in game, so that I am joining raids that fit my preferred role.

 U6.
-As a raid participant, I want to provide feedback after a specific raid, so that players can gauge the quality of the raid the and leader's performance.
+As a user, I want to provide feedback after a specific raid, so that players can gauge the quality of the raid the and leader's performance.

 U7.
 As a developer I want to ensure the platform is secure and privacy-respecting, such that user feel comfortable providing feedback in an anonymous capacity as to not be harmed by the community.

 U8.
-As a raid participant, I want to be able to see the type of loot distribution the raid will use(GDKP or Open roll), so that I can sign up for the type of raids I desire.
+As a user, I want to be able to see the type of loot distribution the raid will use(GDKP or Open roll), so that I can sign up for the type of raids I desire.

 U9.
-As a raid organizer I want to be able to delete a raid so that I can cancel a raid for unforeseen circumstances.
+As a user I want to be able to delete a raid so that I can cancel a raid for unforeseen circumstances.

 U10.
-As a raid organizer, I want to be able to review the queue of players who have signed up for my raid, and approve or reject their participation based on their profiles and needs of the raid so I can create a balanced composition.
+As a user, I want to be able to review the queue of players who have signed up for my raid, and approve or reject their participation based on their profiles and needs of the raid so I can create a balanced composition.

 U11.
-As a Wow classic player, I want to be able to remove myself from a raid sign up queue so that I can communicate that I won't be able to attend a raid.
+As a user, I want to be able to remove myself from a raid sign up queue so that I can communicate that I won't be able to attend a raid.